 Michigan State University requires that all graduate students be trained in the responsible conduct of research as part of their educational experience.
 The Graduate School has developed requirements for graduate students regarding the Responsible Conduct of Research, Scholarship, and Creative Activities (RCRSA, a.k.a.
 RCR).

 Time Limit for Degree Completion

-Policies regarding time limit can be found in MSU Academic Programs Handbook, Graduate Education, M.A. programs.
+Policies regarding time limits can be found in MSU Academic Programs Handbook, Graduate Education, M.A. programs.
 In brief:

 The time limit for the completion of the requirements for the M.A. degree is five (5) calendar years from the date of enrollment in the first course included for degree certification.